patevs/old_blog/_posts/2018-01-11-angularjs.md

 ## Scopes in AngularJS

 The scopes of the application refer to the application model.
 Scopes are the execution context for expressions.
 The $scope object is where we define the business functionality of the application, the methods in our controllers, and properties in the views.

 Scopes serve as the glue between the controller and the view.
 Just before our app renders the view to the user, the view template links to the scope, and the app sets up the DOM to notify Angular for property changes.
 This feature makes it easy to account for promises, such as an XHR call, to be fulfilled.

 **Scopes are the source of truth** for the application state.
 Because of this live binding, we can rely on the $scope to update immediately when the view modifies it, and we can rely on the view to update when the $scope changes.

 $scopes in AngularJS are arranged in a hierarchical structure that mimics the DOM and thus are nestable: We can reference properties on parent $scopes.

-> If you are familiar with JavaScript, then this hierarchical concept shouldn’t’t be foreign.
+> If you are familiar with JavaScript, then this hierarchical concept shouldn’t be foreign.
 When we create a new execution context in JavaScript, we create a new function that effectively creates a new “local” context.
 The Angular concept of $scopes is similar in that as we create a new scope for child DOM elements, we are creating a new execution